osmandapp/web/main/docs/user/plugins/trip-recording.md

 :::info TROUBLESHOOTING

-For more information about troubleshooting, read:: [Track recording](../troubleshooting/track-recording-issues)
+For more information about troubleshooting, read [Track recording](../troubleshooting/track-recording-issues)
 :::